farwish/alcon/README.md

 ## Synopsis

-Alcon is a pure communal library for your program, if you are developing in phalcon framework.
+Alcon is a light communal lib for your program.

 ## Usage

 1. With Composer

 ```
-$ composer require farwish/alcon:^4.1.0 -v
+$ composer require farwish/alcon -v
 ```

 or custom your composer.json like: